Tarmac Delay Contingency Plan

 We have noted these constraints in Lanai Airport/Facility Directory record.
 During diversion events Lanai Airport issues NOTAMs regarding its ability to accommodate diverted flights to ensure the safe and efficient operation of the airport and its ability to serve the civil aviation needs of the public during irregular operations events.

-Name and title of person preparing the plan: Marvin A. Moniz, Airport District Manager, R. Larry Miller, Assistant Airport Superintendent V, or Kathleen N. Wade, Assistant Airport Superintendent IV
+Name and title of person preparing the plan: Marvin A. Moniz, Airport District Manager or Kathleen N. Wade, Assistant Airport Superintendent IV

 Airport Category: Non Hub